Spacelord-XaN/TimeTracker/README.md

 ## Usage
 ```
-tt start <projectName> -d YYYY-MM-DD -t hh:mm[:ss]
+tt start <projectName> -d YYYY-MM-DD -t hh:mm[:ss] -c <comment>
 ```
-Starts tracking a new project with the given name and the specified date and time.
+Starts tracking a new project with the given name and the specified date and time and comment.
 \
-The -d and -t parameters are optional.
+The -d, -t and -c parameters are optional.

 ```
 tt stop -d YYYY-MM-DD -t hh:mm[:ss]